Connexus Credit Union Review

 Is Connexus FDIC-insured?

-No. Only banks are backed by the FDIC, while credit unions are members of the NCUA, which serves the same function.
+No, only banks are backed by the FDIC, while credit unions are NCUA members, which serve the same function.

 Is Connexus Credit Union Right For You?